The COVID-19 Vaccine: Frequently Asked Questions

-Before taking any action against an employee who refuses or is unable to be vaccinated due to a disability or medical condition (including pregnancy) or a religious belief — and who cannot be reasonable accommodated — be sure to consult with your legal counsel to determine if the employee has any other leave of absence entitlements available under federal, state or local law, as well as next steps.
+Before taking any action against an employee who refuses or is unable to be vaccinated due to a disability or medical condition (including pregnancy) or a religious belief — and who cannot be reasonably accommodated — be sure to consult with your legal counsel to determine next steps, including whether the employee has any other leave of absence entitlements available under federal, state or local law.

 If some or all of my workforce is vaccinated, will they still need to wear masks or face coverings and practice social distancing?

-Currently, the CDC recommends that people still wear masks and avoid close contact with others even if they have been fully vaccinated.
-The Occupational Safety and Health Administration (OSHA) also recommends that employers encourage the use of face coverings.
+The Occupational Safety and Health Administration (OSHA) recommends that employees wear a face covering and remain physically distant from coworkers and customers even if they have been vaccinated.
 In addition, many states and localities are mandating face coverings, so it’s important that employers review their obligations under state and local laws in order to comply with any restrictions that may apply.

 Will my employees be charged a fee to receive the vaccine?